Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Dependent Heterogeneously Distributed Observations

+The ERM performance bound that we derive in this section depends on a constant related to the variance of the gradient of the empirical risk evaluated at the optimal prediction rule (after an appropriate rescaling), that is $\operatorname{Var} \left( {1\over \sqrt{T} } \sum_{t=1}^T (Y_t - f^*_t) \bm X_t \right)$.
 As is well known, in the standard large sample analysis of linear regression the asymptotic variance of the least squares estimator is typically expressed as a function of the limit of this quantity \citep[Chapter 5]{White:2001}.
-In our analysis, the ERM performance depends on an upper bound on the diagonal elements of \eqref{eqn:grad} that is given by
+In our analysis, the ERM performance depends on an upper bound on the diagonal elements of this quantity that is given by

-It is important to note that it is possible to make substantially smaller choices of this constant if we make simplifying assumptions on the setup of our analysis.
+It is possible to make substantially smaller choices of this constant if we make simplifying assumptions on the setup of our analysis.
 We explore this in more detail in Section \ref{sec:homo}.

 We can now state the main result of this section.

 \begin{thm} Suppose Assumptions \ref{asm:moments}--\ref{asm:smallball} are satisfied.
 Then, for all $T$ sufficiently large, the empirical risk minimizer defined in \eqref{eqn:erm} satisfies